luishng/misterGym/README.md

 ## 🏋🏽💪🏼 About the project

-This project was developed on the Ignite by [Rocketseat](https://rocketseat.com.br/) &nbsp;🚀
+This project was developed in Specialization from [Rocketseat](https://rocketseat.com.br/) &nbsp;🚀

 This software a mobile hybrid application, provide a way for the people control your gym exercises.